SorrelBrigman/musichistory-boilerplate/README.md

+to do:

+store loaded array of songs in a factory

+if songs are added or deleted, in addition to changing them on firebase, change the array of songs in the factory as well.

+add detail view page
+make filters work

+look at spotify API

 # Music History

 This is the project that you will be working for your individual work throughout the entire front end course.
 Don't worry, you'll be building lots of other applications, but when you learn a new technique, library or language, you'll be cutting your teeth with it on Music History.